Isaac Goff (1941-2021)

 What we CAN say now is that several of the BRAND name manufacturers whose apparel we carry, specifically Hanes, Fruit of the Loom, LAT Sportswear, Gildan and Bella/Canvas brands, are now only getting garments from W.R.A.P.
 Certified Factories.
 WRAP (Worldwide Responsible Accredited Production) is the world's largest facility certification program and while supported by the global apparel industry, it is totally independent.

-We have no reason to believe that any of our "Made in the USA" or other suppliers are abusing their workers.
+We have no reason to believe that any of our suppliers are abusing their workers.